How to Make RV DIY Curtains

 Follow these easy step-by-step instructions to make your own roll-up curtains!
-The average cost per curtain comes out to $15.
-That’s a huge savings for your RV renovation, plus they are lightweight and fashionable.
+The average cost per curtain comes out to just $15.
+That’s a huge saving for your RV renovation, plus they are lightweight and fashionable.

 - 1 – 9′ x 12′ Drop Cloth OR 7 yards of linen fabric